Sisterakas: Plot

-Roselle decides to hire the Filipino-Brazilian model Marlon (Daniel Matsunaga) as her brand's endorser, and requests Bernice's design partner James (DJ Durano), revealed to be the mole in Ponytale, to convince Detty to join La Yondelle instead.
-Detty finds Marlon, who has encountered a flat tire; she repairs the tire and escorts him to the hotel where Bernice and Roselle argue over Marlon.
-Due to Detty's assistance, Marlon decides to sign with Ponytale.
-Marlon and Detty begin to show interest in each other.
-Marlon and Detty visit Bernice's house, where Detty twists her ankle.
-Marlon decides to massage it, but Bernice walks in and believes that they are having oral sex, which results in him firing Marlon.
-Bernice and Maria confront Detty about their pasts, but Detty fails to recall the incident where Maria is paralyzed.
-Maria decides to do a reenactment by falling down the stairs again, which helps Detty remember who Bernice is.
-Detty begs for forgiveness, claiming that she was too young and didn't know what to do at the time, while Bernice counters by saying that she didn't do anything to help even in their adulthood, and fires her.
-Arriving home, Detty reveals to Kathy that she was fired from her job and her boss was her brother.
-The siblings confront each other in a shopping district, where Bernice reveals to Kathy that he used Angelo, who developed feelings for her, as part of his revenge.
+Roselle hires Brazilian Filipino model Marlon as her brand's endorser and asks Bernice's design partner James, who is a mole in Ponytale, to convince Detty to join La Yondelle.
+Detty helps Marlon with a flat tire and escorts him to a hotel where Bernice and Roselle argue over him.
+Marlon signs with Ponytale due to Detty's assistance, and they start showing interest in each other.
+At Bernice's house, Detty twists her ankle, and Marlon massages it, but Bernice misinterprets the situation and fires Marlon.
+Bernice and Maria confront Detty about their past, and Maria reenacts her fall to help Detty remember.
+Detty begs for forgiveness, but Bernice fires her.
+Detty tells Kathy that her boss is her brother.
+The siblings confront each other, and Bernice reveals he used Angelo, who developed feelings for Kathy, as part of his revenge.

-Angelo approaches Kathy at their school to explain that he went through with Bernice's plan because he owes him for taking him in, and that he really loves her.
+Angelo approaches Kathy at their school to explain that he went through with Bernice's plan because he owes him for taking him in and that he really loves her.
 Roselle and James convince Detty to join La Yondelle.
 Bernice confronts them, where he realizes that James was the mole, and despite negotiations from him, Detty decides to remain at La Yondelle.
-Bernice devices an elaborate plan to scare Roselle with two employees in a costume of ghostly flower girl from "Sukob" and Lotus Feet from "Feng Shui", which causes her to fall down a flight of stairs and fractures her foot, and the latter vows revenge against Ponytale, which is facing dwindling sales.
-Bernice's close friend Jessie (Wilma Doesn't) advises him to get back Detty and forget about his revenge scheme if he wants Ponytale to emerge successful.
-After a failed attempt at reconciliation with his sister, Bernice tells his mother that he wants to stop his revenge scheme, and that nothing good will come out of it.
+Bernice devises an elaborate plan to scare Roselle with two employees in a costume of ghostly flower girl (a parody of Sukob) and Lotus Feet (a parody of Feng Shui), which causes her to fall down a flight of stairs and fracture her foot, and the latter vows revenge against Ponytale, which is facing dwindling sales.
+Bernice's close friend Jessie advises him to get back Detty and forget about his revenge scheme if he wants Ponytale to emerge successful.
+After a failed attempt at reconciliation with his sister, Bernice tells his mother that he wants to stop his revenge scheme and that nothing good will come out of it.